 What’s your next idea of how to show the love to your people?

 Another incredibly powerful strategy to bolster team culture, loyalty and performance is Edification – where you can promote anyone but yourself.
-Everybody wants to be a somebody and, when you promote others in the team you lead, it’s a very powerful tool.
+Everybody wants to feel special and be recognised and, when you promote others in the team you lead, it’s a very powerful behaviour.

 The world constantly tells us that it’s “all about you”, but the problem with that is, that if we’re all just thinking about ourselves, then no one is often looking out for anyone else and that never leads to anything great.
 When someone actually does take the time to see past themselves and care and promote another person, and show their respect and honour to them, it often surprises and delights the heck out of us – because, it’s usually unexpected.